Dynamic Generation of Multi-LLM Agents Communication Topologies with Graph Diffusion Models: Experiments

 To validate the effectiveness of our proposed \textbf{GTD} framework, we conduct a comprehensive set of experiments designed to evaluate its performance across three key dimensions: \textbf{(1) task-solving effectiveness}, \textbf{(2) communication cost-efficiency}, and \textbf{(3) robustness against agent failures}.

-Our experimental setup is standardized across all evaluations to enable fair comparisons.
+{Our experimental setup is standardized across all evaluations to enable fair comparisons.
 The backbone for all agents is \textbf{GPT-4o-mini}.
 In our primary experiments, we deploy domain-specific agent teams: four \textbf{MathSolver} agents for the mathematics datasets (GSM8K, MATH, MultiArith, and SVAMP); four \textbf{CodeSolver} agents for the coding dataset (HumanEval); and three \textbf{KnowledgeableAcademic} agents for the science dataset (MMLU).
-The surrogate reward model ($\mathcal{P}_{\phi}$) in the \textbf{GTD} framework is a Graph Neural Network with two GAT layers and a hidden dimension of 32, trained for 10 epochs using the Adam optimizer with mean squared error loss.
-The conditional diffusion generator ($\mathcal{G}_{\theta}$) is a two-layer Graph Transformer with two attention heads, and the diffusion process runs for 50 timesteps.
-The training dataset for these models was constructed by evaluating baseline topologies on 50 samples from the GSM8K dataset.
-During inference, proxy-guided synthesis applies a zeroth-order optimization step, evaluating five candidate graphs at each timestep to guide the generation process.
+The surrogate reward model ($\mathcal{P}_{\phi}$) in the \textbf{GTD} framework is a Graph Neural Network with two GAT layers and a hidden dimension of 32, trained for 10 epochs using the Adam optimizer {with a learning rate of $1\text{e-}3$ and a batch size of 16} to minimize mean squared error loss.
+The conditional diffusion generator ($\mathcal{G}_{\theta}$) is a two-layer Graph Transformer with two attention heads {optimized with a learning rate of $1\text{e-}4$}, and the diffusion process runs for 50 timesteps. {To demonstrate data efficiency, the} training dataset for these models was constructed by evaluating baseline topologies on datasets.
+During inference, proxy-guided synthesis applies a zeroth-order optimization step, evaluating five candidate graphs ($K=5$) at each timestep to guide the generation process {using an inference batch size of 2}. { The training dataset was constructed by evaluating baseline topologies on a minimal subset of only 50 samples from the training set.
+Using GSM8K as an example, this approach demonstrates high data efficiency, as the initialization overhead is negligible; the one-time token cost for generating training data ($\approx 4.0 \times 10^5$ tokens) is rapidly amortized by the millions of tokens saved during inference on the full test set ($\approx 4.4 \times 10^6$ tokens per run), resulting in significant net efficiency gains for the system.}}